hikarimn/lu_ComputerScience/README.md

 ## Preparing a Resume
 I first recommend you to read [this guide on how to build a rockstar resume](How_to_Write_a_Rockstar_Resume_2_by_22_Guide.pdf), especially page 14-18 on how to write effective bullets.
 Then, use [this guide by a software engineer](Resume_tips.pdf
 ) to make it more tech industry specific.
 The latter guide is possibly the best guide for those who aim to be working in the tech industry.
 Also, [this email blog](https://2by22.blog) by a person who made the former guide helps learn how to _strategically_ go through recruiting.
-I highly recommend subscribing.
+I highly recommend subscribing

 ## Networking

 #### Alumni
 When you find alumni who do interesting works, do reach out!
 LinkedIn, Voyager directory, Career Services are all useful tools to do so.
 Get their contact information and reach out.
 Ask for a coffee/phone call/email exchange to know more about them and their works.
-If possible, ask them about recruiting information they know.
+If possible, ask them about recruiting information they know

 #### Recruiters
 Recruiters can be a direct point of contact to companies.
 You can reach out to them at a career fair.
 After meeting, send emails and LinkedIn request to the people you met.
 Ask if you can speak to them more about companies on call.
 Alternatively, you can send cold emails/messages.
-[This Facebook Group](https://www.facebook.com/groups/2054888934622756/) helps you find recruiters' email addresses.
+[This Facebook Group](https://www.facebook.com/groups/2054888934622756/) helps you find recruiters' email addresses

 #### Community Organization
-These communities helps you connect to people with similar interest and informs you about what other students are doing in order to get more experience and to develop their career. <br/>
+These communities helps you connect to people with similar interest and informs you about what other students are doing in order to get more experience and to develop their career <br/>
-I recently find [a spreadsheet that lists online communities around technology](https://docs.google.com/spreadsheets/d/1O97qjuCc6erLIcJiedPrsq3G9E2ECio_iltuF-YADtI/edit?usp=sharing). <br/>
+I recently find [a spreadsheet that lists online communities around technology](https://docs.google.com/spreadsheets/d/1O97qjuCc6erLIcJiedPrsq3G9E2ECio_iltuF-YADtI/edit?usp=sharing) <br/>

 ##### Facebook groups that I found helpful to be a part of
 * [Tech Recruiter Email Sharing](https://www.facebook.com/groups/2054888934622756/) - A list of technical recruiters' emails is posted weekly here.
 Good resource to have when you want to follow up after your application